makyo/writing/content/fiction/sawtooth/every-angel-is-terrifying.md

 There, tinted cyan amid the general stream of chatter in the room, was a private message.
 With a force of will, I crunched my mind back into gear, and read to understand.

-> <span> Peter\_P pages, "Hey, you okay?" to you.</span>
+    Peter\_P pages, “Hey, you okay?” to you.

 Before I knew what I was doing, I was already well into my reply third reply, and by then, I had too much momentum to stop.

-> <span> You page, "Yeah.
+    You page, “Yeah.
 I mean, I guess I’m depressed.
 Work is probably the highlight of my day if only because I have to be there and doing my job.
 Even with classes, I can just zone out in the back and feel bad almost in private.
-I come home and avoid my roommates and idle on here." to Peter\_P.
+I come home and avoid my roommates and idle on here.” to Peter\_P.
-> You page-pose, "Piree sighs, "I’m okay, though."" to Peter\_P.
+    You page-pose, “Piree sighs, ”I’m okay, though.“” to Peter\_P.
-> You page, "Or my life is okay, I dunno." to Peter\_P.
+    You page, “Or my life is okay, I dunno.” to Peter\_P.
-> You page, "Shouldn’t complain, I’m in a good spot.
+    You page, “Shouldn’t complain, I’m in a good spot.
 It’s just hard when it all feels so pointless and empty.
 Sometimes I get so desperately sad and everything hurts or whatever, but this is just like having my heart and brain replaced with cotton balls.
-It’s like thinking through gauze." to Peter\_P.</span>
+It’s like thinking through gauze.” to Peter\_P.

 I realized, by the time I manage to lift my paws from the keys and cup them around my blunt muzzle, that I’ve started crying, the fur on my cheeks damp with tears.
 I wished I could delete messages.
 Erase them from the screen, from the server, from Peter’s mind, if he’d already read them.
 I wished I could take it back and just be empty in my room, at my poster-covered walls, rather than empty on the internet at distant friends.